Independently of each other, Rudolf Virchow and John Bennett in 1845, diagnosed similar symptoms of leukemia in different patients.

 tyrosine

 kinase's ATP binding site, preventing it and suppressing protein kinase phosphorylation.
-As a

 result